Moroxi/Fov-Mod/README.md

-# Fov Mod - Competitive Performance Enhancement Mod for Venge.io created by Moroxi:
+# Fov Mod - Competitive Performance & Latency Enhancement Mod for Venge.io created by Moroxi:

-FOV MOD is a performance enhancement mod for Venge.io, a popular first-person shooter game.
+FOV MOD is a performance & latency enhancement mod for Venge.io, a popular first-person shooter game.
 The mod is designed to improve the game's performance in competitive matches and provide a lag-free experience by removing certain assets and using smoother textures.

 [![Downloads](https://img.shields.io/github/downloads/Moroxi/Fov-Mod/total.svg)](https://github.com/Moroxi/Fov-Mod/releases)